 How to Work Out What Matters

-Psychiatrist, Dr. Pooja Lakshmin, tells us that "real self-care" begins with doing the hard work of pinning down our values and then making a habit of periodically checking-in with ourselves to make sure we’re engaging in activities that align with them.
-"Identifying our values in an explicit way emboldens us to make clear choices.
-And those choices lead to purpose and a sense of fulfillment."
-(Lakshmin, 164).
+Psychiatrist Dr. Pooja Lakshmin reminds us that "real self-care" starts with the hard work of pinning down our values, and making a habit of checking in with ourselves to stay aligned with them.
+"Identifying our values in an explicit way emboldens us to make clear choices," she writes.
+"And those choices lead to purpose and a sense of fulfillment" (Lakshmin, 164).

 How Can I Find What Matters Most?